 - People are unable to access the building.
-For instance, this can be caused through incidents such as security threats, environmental contamination or a nearby serious incident such as a fire.
-Systems will not be accessible from the building but will be available through other means. - Structural damage cause by fire or flood that makes the building unusable.
-Systems access may not be available from the building but will be available through other means.
+For instance, this could be caused through incidents such as security threats, environmental contamination, or a nearby serious incident, such as a fire.
+Systems would not be accessible from the building but would be available through other means. - Structural damage caused by fire or flood, which makes the building unusable.
+Systems access may not be available from the building but would be available through other means.

-Failure of Critical IT services or systems
+3. Failure of Critical IT Services or Systems